Factbox: Airlines suspend China flights over coronavirus

-(Reuters) - Airlines have started suspending flights to China in the wake of a new coronavirus outbreak, which as of Thursday had killed 170 people and infected almost 8,000.
+(Reuters) - A growing number of airlines are suspending flights to China in the wake of the new coronavirus outbreak, which as of Friday had killed more than 200 people and infected nearly 10,000 people across the country.

+Here’s what we know so far about carriers’ plans (in alphabetical order):

 Air Canada said on Jan.
 28 it was cancelling select flights to China.